sasq64/apone/README.md

 This is a minimal for a project makefile that uses this system;

-	# First point to the utils directory
+	# First point to the cpp-mods directory
-	MODULE_DIR = ../utils
+	MODULE_DIR = ../cpp-mods
 	# then we include config.mk to set up variables and detect host etc
 	include $(MODULE_DIR)/config.mk